intel/nauta/docs/user-guide/actions/getting_started.md

 `nctl verify`

 ### Confirmation Message

 If any installation issues are found, the command returns information about the cause: which application should be installed and in which version.
 This command also checks if the CLI can connect to Nauta; and, if port forwarding to Nauta is working correctly.
 If no issues are found, a message indicates checks were successful.
-The following examples are the results of this command

-If any installation issues are found, the command returns information about the cause: which application should be installed and in which version.
-This command also checks if the CLI can connect to Nauta; and, if port forwarding to Nauta is working correctly.
-If no issues are found, a message indicates checks were successful.
 The following examples are the results of this command: